Three Rivers is an alliance of local organisations using art to build community in the London Borough of Bexley.

 Our Team

-The Community Assembly is made up of residents and facilitated by our Executive Producer.
-We meet once a month to discuss and make decisions on the shape of our programme.
-This is an important space to check in, and ensure our activities are responding to local needs and interests.
+Our Board is made up of representatives from local organisations and residents from each of our priority areas.
+They meet together regularly to make decisions about the shape of our programme, and to ensure that all of our activities are responding to local needs, and interests.

 Graphic identity and website design by Europa